AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod-artpec8/README.md

 ## Running the algorithm

-In the Apps view of the camera, press the icon for your ACAP.
+In the Apps view of the camera, press the icon for your application.
 A window will pop up which allows you to start the application.
 Press the Start icon to run the algorithm.

 With the algorithm started, we can view the output by either pressing "App log" in the same window, or by SSHing into the camera and viewing the log as below: